lolabray/lolabot/README.md

 ```
 ![working](https://imgur.com/IeITBJ0.gif)<br>

-Do the same for node-fetch by typing:<br>
+Do the same for node-fetch by typing 'npm install node-fetch' and hitting enter<br>

 ```
 npm install node-fetch